golovach-ivan/Correct-by-Construction/j.u.c/README.md

 itemD = (true,  false, 4, (D, itemC))

 ### There is no destinction between data and processes: Streams == Futures
+Everething is Process or can be converted to Process.
+Every Process if Thread.
+Everething is Channel or can be converted to Channel.
+Every Channel if Stream.

 ### Concurrency primitives